OscarZhou0107/db-in-k8s/README.md

     - For dbproxy action, send a requst to dispatcher and wait for reply
     - Manages a `DispatcherAddr` object to the Dispatcher
   - Manages a pool connection to Sequencer
+  - Lifetime is till all incoming connections are closed if the max connection is set
 - Dispatcher
   - Manages a pool connection to each Dbproxy
   - Manages the DbVN for each Dbproxy
-  - Receives request via `DispatcherAddr` object, which can send a request or a kill signal to the Dispatcher
+  - Receives request via `DispatcherAddr` object, which can send a request to the Dispatcher
   - Request is sent from `DispatcherAddr` object, which includes a single-use `Oneshot::Sender` channel, for replying back to the handler
   - Only reply back the handler the response received from the first Dbproxy replying, the rest of the reponses are not sent back to the handler, but they are still needed to update the internal state of the Dispatcher
+  - Lifetime is till all `DispatcherAddr` objects are dropped

 ## Notes for asynchronous